 I’m pretty sure the last time I used a sewing machine was my 8th grade home economics class.
 That class must have made an impression, though, because I still remember sewing a nylon duffle bag, cooking “broiler burgers,” and nervously working alongside a female classmate whose body had developed more quickly than my self-confidence.

-So with those dusty old home ec skills–and visions of homemade curtains–dancing in my head, I gave my new-to-me vintage sewing machine its first run.
+So with those dusty old home ec skills–and visions of homemade curtains–dancing in my head, I gave my new-to-me vintage sewing machine its first run – and it turned out to be one of the best sewing machines I’ve ever used.

 My machine is a White De Luxe automatic sewing machine model 674.
 I can’t find a date on the machine or the owner’s manual, but it’s old enough to be all metal, heavy, and made in Japan.
 They really don’t make ’em like this anymore, and if they did you couldn’t buy a new one for the $60 I paid the guy on Craigslist.